 2. Start Top to Bottom, One Area at a Time

 You should declutter your kitchen going top to bottom by sections that can be either left to right, or whatever sections you want to start with that are unique to your kitchen.
-It’s not really to make sure you don’t miss any area as we’re pretty sure you’ll see what you missed pretty easily when you have all the cabinets open and staring at you, but more so you don’t waste time jumping around to random cabinets in your kitchen.

 How to declutter kitchen cabinets: